oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

 18. If you need to increase the tablespace size, first identify the filesystem that is used by the tablespace.

-     Click the play icon in Step 4.
+     **Click the play icon in Step 4**.
 The filesystem path output will be used in Step 5.

       ![Identify Filesystem Path](images/start-runbook-metric/identify-filesystem-24ai.png " ")

 19. Notice for Step 5 another gear icon is displayed instead of the play icon.

-     Click on the gear icon.
+     **Click on the gear icon**.

       ![Check Filesystem for available space](images/start-runbook-metric/step-5-gear-icon-24ai.png " ")

 20. Step 5 requires you to specify host named credentials before you can run the step.

-     Select the following host named credential: **ORACLE** under the dropdown menu of Named Credential.
+     Click on the credentials field, select the host named credential: **ORACLE** under the dropdown menu of Named Credential.
 Click Save.

       ![Check Filesystem for available space](images/start-runbook-metric/oracle-credential-24ai.png " ")

-21. Click the play icon to check the filesystem, that was identified in Step 4, for available space.
+21. **Click the play icon** to check the filesystem, that was identified in Step 4, for available space.
 There are 342G available in the filesystem which means that you have enough space to increase the size of the tablespace if needed.

       ![Output of checking filesystem size](images/start-runbook-metric/step-5-ran-24ai.png " ")

-22. Run Step 6 to note if there is a decreasing filesystem space available trend that could impact future growth of tablespace.
+22. **Run Step 6** to note if there is a decreasing filesystem space available trend that could impact future growth of tablespace.

       ![Review filesystem space](images/start-runbook-metric/review-filesystem-space-24ai.png " ")